coderefinery/testing/_episodes/07-travis.md

   - "Why is it good to autoclose issues with commit messages?"
 objectives:
   - "Get comfortable with Travis and experience a full-cycle collaborative workflow."
-keypoints:
-  - "This example was using Python but you can achieve the same automation for Fortran or C or C++."

 ---

 ## Type-along: a full-cycle collaborative workflow